Region 1 - Ambassador Document - August 18, 2021

 OSHA’s cooperative programs provide organizations an opportunity to participate in a voluntary, collaborative relationship with OSHA for purposes such as raising awareness of OSHA’s initiatives, outreach, communication, training, and education.
 These programs have proven to be valuable tools for both OSHA and participants.
 By entering into this Ambassador relationship, OSHA is not endorsing or promoting, nor does it intend to endorse or promote, any of that organization’s products or services.

 This Ambassador relationship will remain in effect for the duration of an on-going cooperative association and a good faith effort by all parties to meet the intent of this document and its underlying policies.
-Any signatory may terminate this agreement for any reason at any time, provided they give 30 days’ written notice.
+Any signatory may terminate it for any reason at any time, provided they give 30 days’ written notice.
 Termination by one signatory will not nullify the Ambassador relationship with all signatories, with the exception of OSHA; OSHA may terminate the Ambassador relationship as a whole, or its relationship with one or more individual signatories.

 Signed this 18 day of August, 2021.

-Acting Area Director
+Hartford Acting Area Director

 Occupational Safety and Health Administration

-Bridgeport Area Office
+Bridgeport Area Director

 Occupational Safety and Health Administration